Free temporary China phone number to receive SMS online (+86)

 Heading to China and want maps and chat apps online?
 An eSIM is perfect for staying connected on the go.

-For an ongoing work line
+For an ongoing work number

 Public vs private vs burner: a quick look